Alex-sk-dev/Simplified-Enigma/README.md

 As the name implies, this python program was inspired by the Nazi germany's encryption device "Enigma".
-The code encrypts messages the same way an enigma would with the exception of there being only one signal turning wheel insstead of 2 or more as were on the original Enigma machines.
+The code encrypts messages the same way an enigma would with the exception of there being only one signal turning wheel instead of 2 or more as were on the original Enigma machines.

 # How it works